Our Story

 At the Doctor's office they asked me to have her give a urine sample.
 She did not comply so they sent us home and told me to just bring a sample back later that afternoon.

 On the way back home from the Doctor's office, which is only about 10 minutes or less, Sarah was complaining about how thirsty she was.
-I kind of yelled at her and said "how can you be thirsty -we just had ice cream?"
+I kind of yelled at her and said "how can you be thirsty?? - we just had ice cream?"
 She started to cry and said "Mommy I am really thirsty".
-I told her I would get he a drink as soon as we got home.
+I told her I would get her a drink as soon as we got home.

 When we got home I gave her a big glass of water and she drank it right down and then said she was still thirsty.
 I did not understand but I knew this was not like her because first of all she never drank water and she wanted more.
 Immediately she had to go to the bathroom so I struggled to make sure we got the sample so we could take it back to the Doctor's office.